jondade/Fastly-IP-allowlist-notify/README.md

 * mail(x) - A command line tool for smtp/mail interactions.
 * /etc/mail.rc - This needs to be configured to successfully send email.

-### Fastly Requirements

-* Fastly account with IP list enabled.
-You may need to contact [support](mailto:support@fastly.com).
-* Fastly API key found on the account page.

 ## Instructions

 ### Using Git to get this script